Zjx01/Generalized-RNAseq-analysis-pipeline/deisgn document/WBS_document.md

           - [ ] Gene network on enriched gene set
           - [ ] Heatmap on enriched gene set
           - [ ] etc

   - Activity 2.4: Define a function to save the generated result into a report and warp up the pipline as a snakemake workflow
+  - Activity 2.5: Add the Commandline interface and Graphic user interface
-  - Activity 2.5: Test prototype
+  - Activity 2.6: Test prototype
 - Activity 3: Build prototype II